 Published 16 March 2023

-Caitlin Adler is a vegan Accredited Sports Nutritionist, Strength & Conditioning coach and bodybuilder at Plant Forged Physique.
+Caitlin Arnold is a vegan Accredited Sports Nutritionist, Strength & Conditioning coach and bodybuilder at Plant Physique.
 Her passion is helping vegans achieve their health and fitness goals with evidence-based guidance and expertise.

 When transitioning to a vegan diet, it’s important to know what micronutrients you need to thrive and how to get them adequately on a fully plant-based diet.